-EBI's vision and mission characterize the Bank's direction and strategies for the years ahead.
-While the Bank is aspiring to broaden the reach of its services, EBI does not dismiss its exemplified operation to serve the micro and small entrepreneurial investments, help boost the local economy's consumption and continuously promote savings altogether.
+Enterprise Bank, Inc. (EBI) vision and mission characterize the Bank's direction and strategies for the years ahead.
+While the Bank is aspiring to broaden the reach of its services, it does not dismiss its exemplified operation to serve the small entrepreneurial investments, help boost the local economy's consumption, and continuously promote savings altogether.